Green bean succotash recipes

 Easy lunch recipes: Succotash.

-You could add some anchovies, or leg of chicken, slice of ham or boiled-egg, but all means; but red meat absolutely no more than once a day.
+You could add some anchovies, a leg of chicken or boiled-egg; but red meat absolutely no more than once a day.
 I aim for no more than twice a week; rather more vegetable protein from legumes.

-Know what?
-It takes me 3 - 4 hours to build a webpage like this at Bernard-Preston.com but, including picking the corn, beans, lettuce and radish, it takes me less than an hour to make a lunch like this.
+It takes me 3 - 4 hours to build a webpage like this but including picking the corn, beans and salads it takes me less than an hour to make a lunch like this.
 GOOD TASTY FOOD, MADE FAST.

-Of course, making a compost pile and growing the pole beans and corn takes a little added time.
-If we want to live to healthy eighty or ninety with all our marbles and the prostate intact, it's the way to go.
-Do it.
-Plus there are few more rewarding things than growing your own vegetables and enjoying tasty food that the world out there has no conception of.
+Of course making a compost pile and growing the pole beans and corn takes a little added time.
+If we want to live to a zesty eighty or ninety with all our marbles and the prostates intact, it's the way to go; do it.
+Plus there are few more rewarding things than raising your own vegetables and enjoying tasty food that the world out there has no conception of.

 Can I let you in on a little secret?
-I, Bernard Preston DC, too have lower back problems.
+I too have a lower back problem.
 Fortunately I have a daughter who can sort me out (I have a treatment EVERY six weeks regardless) but my spine has never been better than since I've got stuck into the garden.
-But I do my spinal exercises every single morning before getting out of bed.
+But I do my exercises every single morning before getting out of bed.
 I never miss.
-You should do them too.
+You should do them also.
 See if you can put your chiro out of business!

 Prostate and Statins